gitGNU/gnu_comma/README.txt

 This project is at an experimental stage.
 The compiler is far from complete but is capable of translating fairly non-trivial programs.
 Documentation is still lacking.
-If you are interested in developing the system or have any questions about the system feel free to send a message to the comma-devel mailing list.
+If you are interested in developing the system or have any questions feel free to send a message to the comma-devel mailing list.
 Links to the list are accessible from www.nongnu.org/comma.

 ===--------------------------------------------------------------------------===
 -- Building